ykk648/AI_power/README.md

+# Caution
+Considering some sensitive codes, stop update and move to private, will reopen after some period of time.

 ## Convenience API for your AI power

 All pretrain models and conda env can be accessed by my share link: